 Green Building Standards Guidance for Potential Aspire & Emerge Incentive Applicants (Updated 2025)

 The below information is intended to be plain language guidance as to the process NJEDA uses to evaluate compliance with green building standards.
-For specific questions regarding this process or for more information on specific green building requirements for your project, please contact Rob Wisniewski – Sr. Construction Officer-Green Building, rwisniewski@njeda.com or (609) 858-6768.
+For specific questions regarding this process or for more information on specific green building requirements for your project, please contact Jason Ervin – Sr. Construction Officer-Green Building, greenbuilding@njeda.gov or (609) 203-8432.

 Background